datacurationproject/ess_data_management_slides/PITCHME.md

 ---

-What metadata would you like to keep?
+What metadata would you like to have visible?

 What services should the data catalogue provide?